NG-ZORRO/ng-zorro-antd/docs/getting-started.en-US.md

 $ ng new PROJECT-NAME
 ```

-`@angular/cli` will run `npm install` after a project is created.
-If it fails, you can run `npm install` by yourself.
+`@angular/cli` will run `npm install` or `yarn` after a project is created.
+You can run `npm install` or `yarn` by yourself if it fails.

 ### Install ng-zorro-antd

-After changing directory to the newly created project, you can run the following commands to initialize project's configuration automatically, including importing i18n files and stylesheets, and loading initial modules.
+After changing the directory to the newly created project, you can automatically run the following commands to initialize the project's configuration, including importing i18n files and stylesheets and loading initial modules.

 ```bash
 $ cd PROJECT-NAME